 At CCPS, we value 21st Century learning.
-The Essentials for Learning Initiative, begun in 2017, improves the way students are learning in the classroom.
+The Essentials for Learning movement, begun in 2017, improves the way students are learning in the classroom.
 From pre-kindergarten through graduation, we are teaching rigorous academic standards in ways that incorporate the skills students need to be successful in the classroom and in the workplace.
-As we begin the second year of this initiative, we look forward to sharing with our community news of our progress, successes, and challenges.
+This school year marks the second year of this initiative, and we look forward to sharing with our community news of our progress, successes, and challenges.

 We are blessed in Caroline to have a highly qualified and dedicated faculty and staff who believe in the amazing potential of over 5,600 students.
 We value the partnerships we have with our elected officials, law enforcement, and community agencies that work with us in the best interest of our students.
-Most of all, we are fortunate to have families that are so supportive of our schools, and a high level of engagement from community and business partners.
-It is with this foundation firmly in place that we embark on what I am sure will be a successful 2018-2019 school year!
+Most of all, we are fortunate to have families that are supportive of our schools, and a high level of engagement from community and business partners.

 With this foundation firmly in place, we ensure that our students have every opportunity to reach their goals, at school and into the future.